gakiokevin/alx_python/python-more_data_structures/README.md

    A  function that replaces or adds key/value in a dictionary.
  - ### 4.
 Multiply by using map
    A function that returns a list with all values multiplied by a number without using any loops.
+ - ### 3.
+Best score
+   A function that returns a key with the biggest integer value.